Vancouver hosts several fireworks events including at New Year’s, Canada Day, Halloween and the English Bay fireworks competitions in July.

 New Year’s Eve Fireworks in Vancouver

-Up until 2018, some of the Lower Mainland’s finest fireworks displays each year have been set off from a barge in Burrard Inlet just off Canada Place on New Year’s Eve at 12 am.
+Up until 2018, some of the Lower Mainland’s finest fireworks displays each year were set off from a barge in Burrard Inlet just off Canada Place on New Year’s Eve at 12:00 am.
+That, however, doesn’t happen anymore.

 Canada Day Fireworks